Globe staff photos of the month, December 2017 - The Boston Globe

 22

 At the Eliot Church of Newton, Dominika Posseren, left, and Kathleen Golden, right, wife and mother respectively of Jesse Golden Phinney, at his memorial service.
 Phinney was a local videographer who died in the Philippines on Dec.
 5. His death was originally reported as a suicide, while he was detained by police, but his family has expressed doubts about the circumstances and is mounting an investigation.
-(Suzanne Kreiter/Globe staff)
+(Suzanne Kreiter/Globe Staff)

 23

 Boston’s annual Elderly Commission Golden Wedding Anniversary Celebration was held at the Four Seasons Hotel on Dec.
 12. John and Barbara Brown, married 53 years, posed for a photo during the event.
-(John Tlumacki)
+(John Tlumacki/Globe Staff)

 24